(Including Management Discussion and Analysis Report)

-In accordance with the Investor Education and Protection Fund Authority (AccountingAudit Transfer and Refund) Rules 2016 and as amended from time to time your Companytransferred 72067 Equity Shares of Rs.10/- each fully paid-up in respect of which thedividends relating to the year 2008-09 remained unclaimed / unpaid for a period of sevenconsecutive years to the Demat Account of the IEPF Authority held with CDSL on 27thNovember 2017 and 29th November 2017.
+In accordance with the Investor Education and Protection Fund Authority (AccountingAudit Transfer and Refund) Rules 2016 as amended your Company transferred 22389Equity Shares of Rs.10/- each fully paid-up in respect of which the dividends relating tothe year 2012-13 remained unclaimed / unpaid for a period of seven consecutiveyears or more to the Demat Account of the IEPF Authority held with CDSL on 25thSeptember 2020.

-(k) Disclosure under Schedule V(F) of the SEBI (LODR) Regulations 2015:
+(l) Disclosure under Schedule V(F) of the SEBI (LODR) Regulations 2015:

 Your Company does not have any Unclaimed Shares issued in physical form pursuant toPublic Issue / Rights Issue.

-(l) Conservation of Energy:
+(m) Conservation of Energy:

-(m) Particulars of Employees:
+(n) Particulars of Employees:

 The information required under Section 197 of the Companies Act 2013 and the Rulesmade thereunder are annexed to this Report as

 Your Company does not have any Subsidiary.

-As on 31st March 2018 your Company was not holding any amount under Fixed DepositAccount.
+As on 31st March 2021 your Company was not holding any amount under Fixed DepositAccount.

-(p) Loans Guarantees and Investments under Section 186 of the Companies Act 2013:
+(q) Loans Guarantees and Investments under Section 186 of the Companies Act 2013:

 There are no significant and material orders passed by the Regulators/ Courts whichwould impact the going concern status of your Company and its future operations.

-(r) Whistle Blower Policy:
+(t) Whistle Blower Policy:

-In accordance with the provisions of Section 177(9) of the Companies Act 2013 and theRules made thereunder and also the SEBI (LODR) Regulations 2015 your Company establisheda vigil mechanism termed as Whistle Blower Policy for directors and employees to reportconcerns about unethical behaviour actual or suspected fraud or violation of theCompany's Code of Conduct or Ethics Policy which also provides for adequate safeguardsagainst victimization of director(s) / employee(s) who avail of the mechanism and alsoprovide for direct access to the Corporate Governance Officer / Chairman of the AuditCommittee and the Executive Vice Chairman in exceptional cases.
+In accordance with the provisions of Section 177(9) of the Companies Act 2013 and theRules made thereunder and also the SEBI (LODR) Regulations 2015 your Company establisheda vigil mechanism termed as Whistle Blower Policy for Directors and employees to reportconcerns about unethical behaviour actual or suspected fraud or violation of theCompany's Code of Conduct or Ethics Policy which also provides for adequate safeguardsagainst victimization of director(s) / employee(s) who avail of the mechanism and alsoprovide for direct access to the Corporate Governance Officer / Chairman of the AuditCommittee and the Executive Vice Chairman in exceptional cases.

 During the year under review your Company had not received any complaint.

-(s) Listing of Equity Shares:
+(x) Listing of Equity Shares: